robotmoose/robotmoose/utils/moosepy/README.md

 A python robotics library for interfacing with [RobotMoose](https://github.com/robotmoose/robotmoose)

 ## Summary
 MoosePy offers functionality for driving and retreiving sensors values from robots deployed using RobotMoose.
-It supports arbitrary robot configurations using the JSON structure found on the central command server.
+It supports arbitrary robot configurations using the JSON structure found on the Superstar server.

 ## Installation
 1. Download the latest supported version of Python3